 Port Elizabeth Eastern Cape, South Africa Travel Guide

 Approximately 75 kilometers (47 miles) west of Port Elizabeth, Jeffreys Bay is about a 1-hour drive via the N2 highway.
-Self-drive makes for a common visit, offering flexibility for beaches and surf shops.
+Self-drive makes for a common visit, offering flexibility for shores and surf shops.
 Some adventure tour operators may offer surf lesson day trips.

 Smaller, private game park with close encounters with rhinos, buffalo, giraffe, and zebra.
 Offers intimate safari experiences.